-Alon Blue Square Israel Ltd., the country’s second-largest supermarket operator, gained the most in 15 years in New York after daily Globes reported that Catterton Partners is in talks to acquire part of its stores.
+Alon Blue Square Israel Ltd., the country’s second-largest supermarket operator, climbed to a two-year high in New York after Globes reported that Catterton Partners is in talks to acquire part of its stores.

-American depositary receipts of Blue Square, the owner of Mega stores, gained 17 percent to $4.66 at 12:09 p.m. after surging as much as 19 percent earlier today.
+American depositary receipts of Blue Square, the owner of Mega stores, jumped 17 percent to $4.65, the highest level since December 2011.
 Shares in Tel Aviv gained 12 percent to 16.70 shekels, or $4.74.
-The rally boosted the company’s market capitalization to $307 million.
+The rally boosted the company’s market capitalization to $306.7 million.

 Catterton Partners, the private-equity firm that purchased restaurant chain Noodles & Co.
 (NDLS:US) in 2010 for an undisclosed amount, is in talks to buy 55 percent of the supermarket chains for 1 billion shekels ($284 million), Globes reported, without saying where it obtained the information.
 Groupe Auchan SA, a French supermarket company, is expected to join the deal, according to the newspaper.